As athletes, we don't mind the rough callused hands as much as we dislike missing reps because of ripped hands.

-But even though messed up Crossfit hands are becoming increasingly common, many of us are beginning to think about blood-borne pathogens and the infection risk we assume when we continue to train with bloody hands.
+Even though messed up Crossfit hands are becoming increasingly common, many of us are beginning to think about blood-borne pathogens and the infection risk we assume when we continue to train with torn hands.

 - wash your hands with antibacterial soap before and after using the equipment?